Protesters at U.S. Supreme Court decry abortion ruling overturning Roe v. Wade | Politics

 Crowds carried posters with slogans such as "Abort SCOTUS."
 One protester carried a placard that said "limit guns, not women" in reference to another Supreme Court decision this week expanding gun rights.
 Earlier in the afternoon, a supporter of Friday's ruling said: "The thing that 'my body, my choice' advocates don't get is that the aborted baby never had a choice."

 The man, who identified himself as Adam John, added, "The life in the womb matters, doesn't it."
-President Joe Biden, who had harsh words on Friday for the Supreme Court's decision, said on Saturday that the White House will monitor how states enforce bans, with administration officials having already signaled they plan to fight attempts to prohibit a pill used for medication abortion.
+President Joe Biden, who on Friday expressed his deep disappointment with the court ruling, said on Saturday that the White House will monitor how states enforce bans, with administration officials having already signaled they plan to fight attempts to prohibit a pill used for medication abortion.

 "The decision is implemented by states," Biden said.
 "My administration is going to focus on how they administer and whether or not they violate other laws."
 The White House said it also would challenge any efforts by states to restrict women's ability to travel out of their home state to seek an abortion.